i-a-n/unionjkl/_posts/2017-03-18-picking-a-resume-font.markdown

 <hr>

 <h3>3.
 Informal sans-serifs</h3>
 <p>This category of fonts (which I just made up for this article) is certainly the safest choice of typefaces I’m profiling.
 Highly legible, usually quite friendly and always utilitarian, these font families are a stable and reliable option for almost any professional.
-For résumés in <i>technology</i>, <i>marketing</i>, and many <i>freelance</i> positions I‘d recommend a slightly “quirkier” informal sans-serif:</p>
+For résumés in <i>technology</i>, <i>marketing</i>, and many <i>freelance</i> positions I’d recommend a slightly “quirkier” informal sans-serif:</p>

 <p class="lessBottomMargin"><b>Non-free:</b></p>